mosharky/GroundedOrigins/.github/wiki/deer.md

 # **Vegetarian**
 _"You can't digest any meat."_

-- You're prevented from consuming anything food inside of the `origins:meat` tag
+- You're prevented from consuming anything food inside of the `origins:meat` tag (any meat food)
   - **Conditions:**
   - Food item _**NOT**_ in `origins:ignore_diet` tag